 - Go over the process with them & remind them that you take the feedback seriously.

-- Ask them to log in to Blackboard to get to the evaluation instrument, or click directly on the link in their email.
+- Ask them to log in to Brightspace to get to the evaluation instrument, or click directly on the link in their email.
 Those without devices will have to complete the evaluation later.

 - Once everyone has pulled up the evaluation, inform them that they have 15 minutes to complete it (or 10 minutes - whatever you think is appropriate), and that class will continue after the evaluation.